simetnicbr/simet-ma/simet-api/API.md

      take the shared lock to block measurements, take the exclusive lock to measure.

-     This lock is not an empty file, and its contents are an internal API detail (relevant to simet\_register-ma.sh --boot).
+     This lock file might not be an empty file in the future.
 It should be truncated when software packages are updated, and it should be volatile (lost at MA reboot/power down).
+It has been previously used for the internal details of simet\_register\_ma --boot implementation).

   $AGENT\_TOKEN\_LOCK   -  general config lock.
 Protects agent-id,
      agent token, LMAP config, and so on.
 Take the exclusive lock when doing a non-atomic update.

+     This lock is not an empty file, and its contents are an internal API detail (relevant to simet\_register-ma.sh --boot and --daily).
+It should be truncated when software packages are updated, and it should be volatile (lost at MA reboot/power down).

   $SIMET\_LOCK\_DIR  -  lock directory.
 Holds most of the locks,
      including the two locks above, and a few others used internally.